JanHerca/urantiapedia/output/wikijs/en/article/Elisabeth_Liswen_Delval/Ma_vie_au_Paradis.md

 “Magnificent buildings present the image of eternal permanence.
 The materials with which they are built are imperishable.
 The surfaces are as clean and fresh as on their first day.
 Nothing defiles them.
 The materials with which they are built are those of the spiritual world, so their beauty is divine.

-[UB 48:1.3](/en/The_Urantia_Book/48#p1_3) The Master Physical Controllers and Morontia Power Supervisors can alter the rotation of the primary units of matter, and at the same time transform these energy associations so as to create this new substance.
+<a id="a79_0"></a>[UB 48:1.3](/en/The_Urantia_Book/48#p1_3) The Master Physical Controllers and Morontia Power Supervisors can alter the rotation of the primary units of matter, and at the same time transform these energy associations so as to create this new substance.

 “A rest house: It served those who had arrived in the spirit world after a long illness, or who had died a violent death...
 Immediately above the building, a great dome of blue light enveloped it in its radiance.
 It was a revitalizing fluid, a great healing radiation sent to those who were not yet spiritually awakened.”